LukeShortCloud/rootpages/src/openstack.rst

 Major
 &&&&&

-OpenStack-Ansible has scripts capable of fully upgrading OpenStack from one major release to the next.
-It is recommended to do a manual upgrade by following the `official guide <https://docs.openstack.org/openstack-ansible/queens/user/manual-upgrade.html>`__ Below outlines how to do this automatically.
+OpenStack-Ansible has playbooks capable of fully upgrading OpenStack from one major release to the next.
+It is recommended to do a manual upgrade by following the `official guide <https://docs.openstack.org/openstack-ansible/queens/admin/upgrades/major-upgrades.html>`__.
+Below outlines how to do this automatically.
+OpenStack should first be updated to the latest minor version.
 [22]

 -  Move into the OpenStack-Ansible project.